-Your standard-issue hairball doesn’t cause any other problems once it’s barfed up.
-Your dog may just yawn and then go on his or her way.
+Your dog will likely just yawn and then go on her way.
 From this point forward, the only problem created by the hairball is the fact that you’ll have to clean it up.

 But, hairballs aren’t always benign.
 Some can grow large enough to block a dog’s intestinal tract or esophagus.
 Your dog won’t be able to pass such hairballs (in either direction), which may prevent your dog from passing waste or swallowing food.
 It may even begin to ferment while it sits in your dog’s digestive tract, which may cause your dog to feel terrible.

 You’ll need to take your pup to the vet in such scenarios for evaluation.
 Your vet may be able to administer fluids or prescribe medications that will help ease the hairball out, but removal is required in some cases.

 What Types of Dogs Are Most Likely to Get Hairballs?

 Most dogs can get hairballs, but some dogs are more susceptible to them than others.
 Generally speaking, dogs who fall into one of these three categories are the most likely to hack up hairballs on your floor.

 Chihuahuas, Great Danes, and other short-haired dogs can get hairballs, but they aren’t terribly common.
 Short hairs don’t clump as readily as long hairs do.